 You will need to soak the beans in plenty of water for at least four hours, and preferably overnight.
 If you don't want to cook the beans yourself, you can substitute one 20-ounce can of kidney beans, drained, and skip the first two steps -- but reserve 1/2 cup to 2/3 cup of the liquid.

+1. Place the kidney beans in a large pot with the kombu (optional -- it does make the beans easier to digest, though!) and cover with at least two inches of water.
 2. Bring to a boil, then lower the heat to a simmer and let the beans cook, partially covered, for about an hour and a half, until tender.
 Check them occasionally and add more water as needed.

 3. Put the rice on to cook about half an hour before the beans are ready.